FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 finally, we need to hide an admin-only page by default to ensure regular users don't accidentally land on the admin-only page.

-1. Go to Dashboard 2.0 sidebar, select layout tab.
+1. Go to the Dashboard 2.0 sidebar, and select the layout tab.
 2. Locate the admin-only page and click on the edit icon next to it.
-3. Set visiblity as "hidden".
+3. Set visibility as "hidden".

 !["Screenshot displaying admin-only page configuration"](./images/building-admin-panel-node-red-dashboard-2-admin-only-page-configuration.png "Screenshot displaying admin-only page configuration"){data-zoomable}